Developer charges - Water and wastewater

 Residential Developments and Subdivisions are required to pay Developer Charges for water and wastewater before the issue of a Construction Certificate or Subdivision Certificate.

-For any industrial or commercial development, such as for business establishment, expansion or change of use, property owners have the option of paying for any additional Water and Sewerage use above their ET entitlement as High Water Consumption and High Sewerage Usage Charges on an ongoing basis via their water bills, in lieu of upfront Developer Charges.
+For any industrial or commercial development, such as for business establishment, expansion or change of use, property owners have the option of paying for any additional Water and Sewerage use above their ET entitlement as High Water Consumption and High Sewerage Usage Charges on an ongoing basis via their water bills, in place of upfront Developer Charges.

 Development Servicing Plans